futoin/specs/draft/ftn8_security_concept.md

 ## 2.1.
 General guidelines

+### 2.1.1.
+Exposed data best practices

-1. External parties to particular system must never hold internal security-related data even if it is encrypted and/or signed to prevent theoritical falsification attacks.
+External parties to particular system must never hold internal security-related data even if it is encrypted and/or signed to prevent theoritical falsification attacks in the future.

+Notes:

 - User passwords and similar secrets are not internal data - they belong to user.
-    - Session tokens must hold only session ID with session-related secrets - no other info.
+- Session tokens must hold only session ID with session-hardening secrets - no other info.
-        - two parts are required to detect bruteforcing
+    - Extra session-hardening secret must be used only to detect and protect from session ID brute-forcing attacks.
-    - Even only informational purpose user IDs, secrets, access levels, etc. must never be stored in untrusted party as it may eventually be used as trusted data source and be subject for attack.
+- The same applies to data stored only for informational purpose as it may be used for authorization purpose by mistake of inexperienced/incompetent developers.
-    - Use tokens only to reference actual access grants - do not use them as passphrases
-2. There must be limit for failed attempts of bruteforcing any secret
+    - If that is still required then related object must be tokenized and obfuscated to minimize possible harm.

+### 2.1.2.
+Brute-force prevention

+Any authentication and authorization functionality should  be accounted for failures per exercised security resource (e.g. user password, session ID, signing key, etc.).
+System must forcibly disable such resource at reasonable failure count threshold to prevent the attack succeeding.

+As such behavior allows easy Denial-of-Service for target resource, System must block attackers earlier than it blocks the target.
+Also, target identifiers must not be easily guessable (e.g. avoid sequential or derived identifiers).

+All thresholds must be specific to time period like day, week, month, quarter, year.

+Notes:

+- Once threshold limit is reached, related object (password, key, session ID, etc.) must be destroyed to prevent even legit use.
+- Consider using UUID v4 whenever possible.

+### 2.1.3.
+Filtering attackers

+Each unsuccessful attempt to exercise security operation must be accounted per client source address and other meaningful identifiers.
+Such accounting should be also aggregated based on network range and/or domain to protect from distributed attacks.

+However, such behavior can harm legit users.
+Therefore, complete blocking should be the last resort.
+Instead, System should take more light measurements like throttling requests per minute and preliminary verification if session is run by real human.
+Such light measurements are mandatory, if System is aware of legit user.

+Notes:

-    - authenticated attackers must be blocked by user ID - reject all requests
+- Attackers must be blocked by source address first of all.
-    - attackers must be blocked by source IP first of all
+- Authenticated attackers must be blocked by user ID.

-    - then object under attack has to be disabled (higher limit)
-        - users and resources to be temporary locked
-        - sessions, keys, temporaries to be destroyed
-    - to prevent DoS of particular user/resource:
-        - minimize use of easily guessable IDs
-        - require authorization for most cases of guessing
-3. Check authentication and authorization in online mode
-    - allow caching only if proper real-time invalidation event handling is active
+### 2.1.4.
+Online verification

+Online verification must always be enforced even if it complicates processing, imposes scalability issues and/or increases latency.
+FutoIn Security Concept is strictly against any token-based authentication where not trusted party like Client is part of communication channel between Service and AuthService.

+Caching is essential to achieve performance and scalability similar to pure token-based approaches.
+However, such caching is allowed only if reliable cache invalidation is implemented.

-4. Centralize authentication and authorization
+### 2.2.5.
+Centralized authentication and authorization

-    - user must be able to overview everything from single dashboard
-5. Often used secrets must be updated in reasonable period
-    - both usage time and number of secret applications must be taken into account
-6. Avoid information leaks
+All fully compliant Services must use AuthService for security meaningful decisions.

+Such AuthService must have allow a complete overview and control of granted accesses in the given Service or on behalf of the User.

+### 2.1.6.
+Rotation of secrets

+All secrets used in automated contexts should be rotated based on both usage time and usage count thresholds.
+This is a simple measurement for possible leak of secrets.

+User-defined secrets like password, historical One-Time-Password solution and similar secrets are not required to be rotated.

+### 2.1.7.
+Prevent indirect information exposure

+Some "not important" characteristics may be used to plan attacks and/or to extract businness secrets.

 - Do not use sequential IDs
 - Do not expose object existence on error
     - Always throw general "SecurityError" with generic error info
     - Prevent time-based attacks - make consistent delays on any SecurityError
 - Do not use descriptive identifiers in tokens
 - Prevent attacks which expose ID existence on authentication

-7. Forward Secrecy
+### 2.1.8.
+Forward Secrecy

+General rules well-known cryptography practices apply here:

-    - use modern TLS, SSH, IPSec or other type of secure channel with perfect forward secrecy characteristics
+- Use modern TLS, SSH, IPSec or other type of secure channel with  perfect forward secrecy characteristics.
-    - use secure symmetric key exchange
+- Use only secure symmetric key exchange.
-    - use derived keys for each use occurence
+- Use derived keys for each use occurrence.
-        * use derivation with extra parameter when extra safety is required (e.g. key serial number for dervied encryption keys)
+    * Use derivation with extra parameter when extra safety is required (e.g. key serial number for derived encryption keys)
-    - End-to-End Encryption API
+- Use End-to-End Encryption API for sensitive information exchange even if it is already done through secure channel.

 ## 2.2.
 Security Contexts

 There are three major security contexts:

-* Service - Both execution environment and executable code is under full control of the owner.
+* **Service** - Both execution environment and executable code is under full control of the owner.
     - This security context exists on servers.
-    - Service is a logic unit represented by a union of related FutoIn specs provided by one or many related end-points.
+    - Service is a logical unit represented by a union of related FutoIn specs provided by one or many related end-points.
-* Client - Execution environment is under control of owner, but executable code is loaded from Service.
+* **Client** - Execution environment is under control of owner, but executable code is loaded from Service.
-* Authentication Service (AuthService) - A special authentication &
+* **AuthService** - A special authentication & authorization service
-    authorization service trusted by Service and/or by Client.
+  trusted by Service and/or by Client.

 Each Service and each Client must trust only one AuthService.

-The standard auth mechanism does not allow Client code to access protected resources in another Service directly.
+The standard authorization mechanism does not allow Client code to access protected resources in another Service directly.
 Such feature may be implemented as sub-spec.

 In addition, the following optional services exist:

-* Defense System (DefenseService) - A special service which helps to detect and fight attacks.
+* **DefenseSystem** - A special service which helps to detect and fight attacks.
 Its context is implementation-defined.

 ## 2.3.
 Holistic pictures

 ### 2.3.1.
 Request Processing

-It may look as too much overhead for a single request processing, but any decent system does exactly the same in fact.
-However, instead of modules are used instead of separate microservices.
-FutoIn converts modules to services by fundamental design.
+It may look as too much overhead for a single request processing, but any decent system does exactly the same in fact: security processing is centralized in some application module.

+FutoIn converts modules to )micro-)services by fundamental design.
 There should be efficient in-process calling mechanism to minimize penalties.

+It is known that symmetric cryptography is much faster to process than asymmetric.
+Therefore, message signing is based on automatically rotated shared symmetric secrets which unique to each pair of peers.
+However, asymmetric cryptography is used for key rotation to ensure forward secrecy.

-    Client         Service        AuthService   DefenseService
+    Client         Service        AuthService   DefenseSystem
         |             .                  .            .
         |-- request ->|                  .            .
         .             |----------- onCall() --------->|